 The Library Media Center (LMC) staff assist students in finding print, online, and audiovisual materials to help them in their coursework.
 Nineteen computer workstations in the library give students access to the World Wide Web.
 Two additional computer workstations provide adaptive technology for students with special needs.
-The library home page (www.bcc.ctc.edu/lmc/) has links to BCC and local library catalogs, full-text online magazine databases, and online handouts that guide students in evaluating resources and writing research papers.
+The library home page (www.bcc.ctc.edu/lmc/) has links to BCC and local library catalogs, full-text online magazine and book databases, and online handouts that guide students in evaluating resources and writing research papers.
 Librarians are available during all open library hours to help students in their research.
 They also teach library instruction sessions for classes in a computer-equipped classroom.
 Media Services provides production assistance for classes.
 Other services include color photocopying, lamination, and tape duplication.
-Quiet study rooms and group study rooms are available to students as well as media viewing rooms and a videoediting suite.